 Class 3 had a wonderful time visiting The Story Museum and Blackwell’s Bookshop on Wednesday 30th January.
 They spent the morning storytelling and creating stories at The Story Museum, followed by exploring the books in the children’s department at Blackwell’s Bookshop.
 The children came back with lots of ideas to help them create their own books and fairy tale room designs at the end of their project.

 One-Eighty have introduced a peer-to-peer mentoring mental health awareness project for the children in Year 5/6, who then delivered the same content to the children in Y3/4.
 The project is told through a story of a girl who is overwhelmed by her worries.
 The children made felt textile faces to help them remember to look after their own mental health and make themselves smile again.

-We welcomed Marcel Pusey from the award winning ‘Bassistry Music’ to lead a ‘Live World Music’ workshop.
-Marcel worked with each class in an interactive, energetic and fun workshop using body rhythms, movement and dance.
-The children were introduced to new songs and used percussion to explore world and popular music.
-Marcel and each class performed all they had learnt during the day at our ‘Music Serenade’ for parents.
+We all enjoyed the African Drumming Workshop led by World Beats Music and each class performed all they had learnt during the day at our ‘Music Serenade’ for parents.
 We also invited instrumentalists to ‘serenade’ us and a number of pianists, guitarists and a violinist took part in the performance.
-It was lovely to be reminded of what a musical school we are!
+We certainly have many talented musicians in our school!